AnushkSingh/PortfolioManagement/README.md

-⸻
+📈 Portfolio Management System

-📈 Portfolio Management Prediction using Polynomial Regression
+---

 This project predicts short-term stock price movements to help with portfolio management decisions.
 The system downloads the last 2 years of stock data using yfinance, applies Polynomial Regression (degree 3) with Ridge regularization, and outputs predicted future prices.